Table of Contents

 5. Diabetes Mellitus

 Is your cat losing weight but still eating?
 Your kitty may be suffering from a hormonal condition known as diabetes mellitus.
+The condition can affect cats of all ages and breeds, but it is most common in middle-aged cats.

 Diabetes is where your cat stops producing enough insulin or loses the ability to respond to it.
 This hormone plays a crucial role in regulating blood glucose, and without it, blood sugar levels soar.
 With glucose mainly accumulating in the blood, cats are unable to get it into the body’s cells to use it as an energy source.

-As a result, the body breaks down its own fat supplies to use these a fuel for the body instead, causing sudden and unexpected weight loss.
+As a result, the body breaks down its own fat supplies to use these as fuel for the body instead, causing sudden and unexpected weight loss.
 This is typically seen despite an increase in appetite – the lack of energy causes feelings of hunger, but as the body cannot convert the food consumed into energy the excess eating doesn’t cause weight gain.

 İf your cat is losing weight but still eating, hyperthyroidism is a likely culprit.
 However, a decreased appetite is sometimes seen, but always with an increase in thirst.
 If you see a cat not eating but drinking, don’t rule hyperthyroidism out.